 How is it done?

-The gold plated magnet is coated in implant-grade silicone via injection in a mold, and then cured.
+The nickel plated magnet is coated in implant-grade silicone via injection in a mold, and then cured.
 Your finger is placed in ice water for several minutes to numb it for the procedure.
 A small slice is made in your finger (typically on the side of your ring finger, near the tip).
 The magnet is inserted, you receive one stitch, and then your finger is bandaged.

 How long will it take to heal?